 Paris Saint-Germain, abbreviated PSG, is Paris soccer team.
 Playing in ligue 1, the highest tier of French soccer, PSG was formed in 1970 by the merger of Paris FC and Stade Saint-Germain.
 PSG is the only club to have never been relegated from Ligue 1.
 PSG has won one European title.

-PSG is the most successful French team in terms of trophies won.
-The capital club has won 31 titles.
-Domestically, PSG has won six Ligue 1 titles, a record ten Coupes de France, six Coupes de la Ligue, six Trophees des Champions and one Ligue 2 title.
-In international club football, PSG have won one UEFA Cup Winners' Cup and one UEFA Intertoto Cup.
+With 31 titles, PSG is the most successful French team.
+Domestically, PSG won twelve Championnats de France, fifteen Coupes de France, nine Coupes de la Ligue, twelve Trophees des Champions and one Ligue 2 title.
+In international club football, PSG won one UEFA Cup Winners' Cup and one UEFA Intertoto Cup.

-Parc des Princes is the home stadium of Paris Saint-Germain.
+Parc des Princes is the home stadium of PSG.
 Parc des Princes can seat 45 000 people and is the third largest French stadium after Stade de France and Stade Vélodrome in Marseille.
-Parc des Princes is located on the fashionable edge of Bois de Boulogne.
+Parc des Princes is located in the fashionable edge of Bois de Boulogne.

 Events at Parc des Princes include Paris Saint-Germain soccer games, other sports events and concerts.
+Paris Olympics soccer games were played in Parc des Princes.
 Buy tickets on Parc des Princes web site.

 The address of Parc des Princes stadium is: